 The RISE Project presents an important opportunity to conceptualise and operationalise 'success' in education from an Indigenous standpoint and address several critical gaps in the literature.
-The creation of a RISE outcomes framework and data collection instruments grounded in Indigenous perspectives, values and aspirations - and the eventual generation of a large-sample and longitudinal dataset shaped by these instruments - has the potential to be a powerful tool for Indigenous families, communities and organisations, as well as schools and policy makers, in the effort to advance Indigenous goals for education.
+The creation of a RISE outcomes framework and data collection instruments grounded in Indigenous perspectives, values and aspirations - and the eventual generation of a large-sample and longitudinal dataset shaped by these instruments - has the potential to be a powerful tool for Indigenous families, communities and organisations, as well as schools and policy makers, in the effort to advance Indigenous goals for education reform and Indigenous self-determination in education.